Home Compare DECK vs IHG.L

 Deckers Outdoor vs InterContinental Hotels Group: Which Stock Looks Stronger in 2026?

-Deckers Outdoor leads structurally, with valuation as the clearest single gap between the two profiles.
-InterContinental Hotels still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+Structurally, Deckers Outdoor and InterContinental Hotels are closely matched — neither holds a meaningful edge overall.
+InterContinental Hotels still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
 In the market, InterContinental Hotels carries the stronger setup — intact trend against Deckers Outdoor's broken trend.
-That leaves a split case: the structural lead stays with Deckers Outdoor, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (DECK: S&P 500, IHG.L: STOXX 600).